-The Teaneck Public Library Friday Morning Group will host a program Manhattan Bridges by Kevin Woyce on April 17, 2015 at 10:30 A.M., as part of the Teaneck Public Library’s Isabelle & Sol Hermalyn Lecture Series.
+The Teaneck Public Library Friday Morning Group will host a program on April 24, 2015 at 10:30 A.M., as part of the Teaneck Public Library’s Isabelle & Sol Hermalyn Lecture Series.

 Book Discussion: You Should Have Known by Jean Hanff Korelitz - Monday, 4/27, 10:00 AM